 Where have the carries gone?
-The 21st century RB dilemma
+The 21st-century RB dilemma

 -- But no less run D: The numbers of players lined up in the box defensively has remained roughly the same.
 In fact, it reached its second-highest total of the past decade in 2016 (7.56).

-In a nutshell, 21st century offensive schemes are taking help away from running backs to get additional receiving threats on the field.
+In a nutshell, 21st-century offensive schemes are taking help away from running backs to get additional receiving threats on the field.
 The problem is defenses are still motivated to stop the run from a personnel standpoint.

 Teams are also throwing more than ever before, having called pass 61.4 percent of the time last season.
 That's up from a 10-year low of 57.2 percent in 2008.
 Tailbacks accrued 11,267 rushing attempts during the 2016 regular season, which was 790 fewer attempts than what we saw during that 2008 campaign.
 So teams aren't running as often and aren't providing their backs with as much help, but to what extent does this impact the run game, and what can we learn?